MarcosLaine/MarketReporter/README.md

 # Market Reporter 📈

 A Python script that automatically generates and sends daily market reports via email.
-The report includes a chart of the IBOVESPA, S&P500, EURBRL, BTC and USDBRL and is scheduled to run automatically at market close.
+The report includes a chart of the IBOVESPA, S&P500, EURBRL, NASDAQ, BTC and USDBRL and is scheduled to run automatically at market close.

 ## Features 🌟

-- Automatically fetches IBOVESPA, S&P500, EURBRL, BTC and USDBRL data
+- Automatically fetches IBOVESPA, S&P500, EURBRL, NASDAQ, BTC and USDBRL data
 - Generates a visual chart of the market performance
 - Sends automated email reports to configured recipients
 - Can be scheduled to run daily using Windows Task Scheduler